microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/README.md

 https://github.com/microsoft/Web-Dev-For-Beginners
 ```

-✅ If succesful, you'll see all files for this repository loaded in the text editor.
+✅ If successful, you'll see all files for this repository loaded in the text editor.

 ### 2. Using the URL